 SHORT BIO - 50 WORDS

 Laini and the Wildfire is a New Haven, CT based piano-fronted pop rock trio with lots of sass and a little soul.
-Their music blends the pop sensibility of artists like Adele and the raw edge of female-fronted rock bands, like Florence + the Machine, inflected with a touch 60s soul.
+Their music channels the eclectic rock blend of artists like Lake Street Dive and Grace Potter, with Laini's soulful vocals and percussive piano playing as the focal point of the band's songs.